VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 So, if your culling is broken, reapply _Cull property, it should override hidden _CullMode / _CullModeForward

 # Other points
-This is in a no way complete, or bug free solution.
-No guarantees thing applies here.
-So don't expect everything to be 1:1 as in built-in SpeedTree v6 shader.
+Don't expect everything to be 1:1 as in built-in SpeedTree v6 shader.

 Also, use official shaders from SpeedTree once they're released.
 Or don't.
 Because you know.
 They don't support custom time :P